ChadCYB/awesome-docker-compose/gitea/README.md

 Make sure port `3000, 3022` on the host is not being used by another container, otherwise the port should be changed.

 ## Deploy with docker-compose
+Before deploy it, don't forget to **change your database password**.
 ```
 $ docker-compose up -d